-Sewing Lab classes not only teach students how to sew but they reinforce core visual, creative, technical and analytical skills.
+Sewing Lab classes teach students how to sew and reinforce core visual, creative, technical and analytical skills.

 While the Sewing Lab is open to all students, it serves as an unofficial base of operations for Product Design students specializing in Wearables and Soft Goods.
 Studio classes in Wearables and Soft Goods at ArtCenter are not about fashion.
 Rather, students design footwear, clothing, headwear, equipment, bags and accessories with a focus on the human-centered design process, 3D fabrication and materials innovation.